mdskrzypczyk/QChat/README.md

  requirements.txt file using:

     pip install -r requirements.txt

- This project additionally requires [Simulaqron](https://github.com/StephanieWehner/SimulaQron), after setting up the Simulaqron project ensure that the Simulaqron folder is either within the src directory for QChat or perform the following:
+ You can then export the path to the qchat source directory with:

-    export PYTHONPATH=$PYTHONPATH:/path/to/dir/containing/Simulaqron
+    export PYTHONPATH=$PYTHONPATH:/path/to/qchat

  # Getting Started
- After setting up the project you can test that everything is working by initializing the nodes for the Simulaqron network and running the examples provided in the src directory.
+ After setting up the project you can test that everything is working by initializing the nodes for the SimulaQron network and running the examples provided.
+See the SimulaQron documentation for further details in starting nodes.

  # RPC
  There is a basic XML-RPC Server and Client located within the qchat example directory now.